malpasocodes/streamllitdemo/README.md

 # Streamlit Web App

-This project is for ...
+This project is for creating a streamlit web app for a data analysis project.